-Some first pain points resolved should be related to the original reasons you sought out an Intranet in the first place.
+Some first pain points resolved should be related to the original reasons you sought out an intranet in the first place.
 For example:

 - Policies are incorrect or outdated

-- Documents are scattered
+- Documents are not easily accessible

 - Lack of employee engagement

-- Important information lost in emails
+- Important & relevant information lost in emails

-- Consolidated repository for all policies = Document Management
+- Consolidated repository for all policies = Document Management System

 - Policies are kept in one place with frequent updates going to that same location = Policy Management